MolEvolEpid/hypermut3/README.md

 ## Installation

-Hypermut 3.0 is written in Python3 and has the following package requirements: sys, getopt, re, scipy.stats, itertools, warnings.
+Hypermut 3.0 is written in Python3 and has the following package requirements: sys, getopt, re, scipy.stats, itertools, warnings, math.

 To clone this repo: